L1uZhentao/STLCScala/README.md

-# Simple Typed Lambda Caculus
+# Simple Typed Lambda Calculus
 This is course project at EPFL "F0undation of Pr0gramming Languange"

 This project implements a Interpreter for Simple Typed Lambda Caculus with some extensions.